morektz/MorektzBountySmash/D/qbrzg.md

 </details>

 These features makes zcash a preferred privacy preserving cryptocurrency, that can be used in regulated environments.
-It has gained wide spread adoption, by major wallets and crypto-exchanges
+It has gained wide spread adoption, by major wallets and crypto-exchanges.

 <details>
 <summary> Current ecosystem as of 2020 </summary>